r-lib/styler/README.md

   - `style-files`: A hook to style files with [styler](https://styler.r-lib.org).
 Only commit code corresponding to the tidyverse style guide.
-NOTE: works only with devel version of styler.
+NOTE: devel version of styler strongly suggested.
 Install via `remotes::install_github('r-lib/styler')`.
-  - `readme-rmd-rendered`: Make sure `README.Rmd` hasn’t been edited more recently than `README.md`.
+  - `readme-rmd-rendered`: Make sure `README.Rmd` hasn’t been edited more recently than `README.md`, i.e. remind you to render the `.Rmd` to `.md` before committing.
   - `parsable-R`: Checks if your `.R` files are “valid” R code.
   - `no-browser-statement`: Guarantees you that you don’t accidentally commit code with a `browser()` statement in it.
   - `roxygenize`: A hook to run `roxygen2::roxygenize()`.
 Makes sure you commit your `.Rd` changes with the source changes.
-  - `use-tidy-description`: A hook to run `usethis::use_tidy_description()` to make sure you only commit key values ordered (alphabetically) in your DESCRIPTION file.
+  - `use-tidy-description`: A hook to run `usethis::use_tidy_description()` to ensure dependencies are ordered alphabetically and fields are in standard order.

 To add a pre-commit hook to your project, install pre-commit as described in the [official documentation](https://pre-commit.com/#intro)